Yadnesh-Ranshevare/llm-notes/LangGraph/Readme.md

 ### Problem
-In the parallel workflow we saw the problem of of updating same state simultaneously through multiple nodes throws an error, to solve that error we we use partial update method
+In the parallel workflow we saw the problem of of updating same state simultaneously through multiple nodes throws an error, to solve that error we use partial update method

 But let's assume we have a list inside of state and we want to append the result of two node working parallelly into that list
 ```js